Louis Leakey: Scandal

-With Frida's dowry money, the Leakeys bought a large brick house in Girton near Cambridge, which they named "The Close".
+Following their marriage in 1928, Leakey and Frida lived in Foxton near Cambridge.
+In November 1932, Frida used an inheritance to purchase a large brick-built house in Girton, which the family named "The Close".

-At the time, Frida was pregnant, suffered from morning sickness most of the time, and was unable to work on the illustrations for Louis's second book, Adam's Ancestors.
-At a dinner party given in his honor, after a lecture of his at the Royal Anthropological Institute, Gertrude Caton-Thompson introduced her own illustrator, the twenty-year-old Mary Nicol.
-Louis convinced Mary to take on the illustration of his book, and a few months later companionship turned into an affair.
-Frida gave birth to Colin in December 1933, and the next month Louis left her and his newborn son.
+The following year, Frida was pregnant, suffered from morning sickness most of the time, and was unable to work on the illustrations for Leakey's second book, Adam's Ancestors.
+At a dinner party given in his honour, after a lecture of his at the Royal Anthropological Institute, Gertrude Caton-Thompson introduced her own illustrator, the twenty-year-old Mary Nicol.
+Leakey convinced Mary to take on the illustration of his book, and a few months later companionship turned into an affair.
+Frida gave birth to Colin in December 1933, and the next month Leakey left her and his newborn son.
 She would not sue for divorce until 1936.

 A panel at Cambridge investigated his morals.
 Grants dried up, but his mother raised enough money for another expedition to Olduvai, Kanam, and Kanjera, the latter two on the Winam Gulf.
 His previous work there was questioned by P. G. H. Boswell, whom he invited to verify the sites for himself.
-Arriving at Kanam and Kanjera in 1935, they found that the iron markers Louis had used to mark the sites had been removed by the Luo tribe for use as harpoons and the sites could not now be located.
-To make matters worse, all the photos Louis took were ruined by a light leak in the camera.
-After an irritating and fruitless two-month search, Boswell left for England, promising, as Louis understood it, not to publish a word until Louis returned.
+Arriving at Kanam and Kanjera in 1935, they found that the iron markers Leakey had used to mark the sites had been removed by the Luo tribe for use as spears and the sites could not now be located.
+To make matters worse, all the photographs Leakey took were ruined by a light leak in the camera.
+After a frustrating and fruitless two-month search, Boswell left for England, promising, as Leakey understood it, not to publish a word until Leakey returned.

-Boswell immediately set out to publish as many words as he was able, beginning with a letter in Nature dated 9 March 1935, destroying Reck's and Louis's dates of the fossils and questioning Louis's competence.
+Boswell immediately set out to publish as much as he was able, beginning with a letter in Nature dated 9 March 1935, destroying Reck's and Leakey's dates of the fossils and questioning Leakey's competence.
 Despite the searches for the iron markers, Boswell averred that "the earlier expedition (of 1931–32) neither marked the localities on the ground nor recorded the sites on a map."
-In a field report of March 1935, Louis accused Boswell of reneging on his word, but Boswell asserted he had made no such promise, and now having public opinion on his side, warned Louis to withdraw the claim.
-Louis was not only forced to retract the accusation in his final field report in June 1935 but also to recant his support of Reck.
-Louis was through at Cambridge.
-Even his mentors turned on him.
+In a field report of March 1935, Leakey accused Boswell of reneging on his word, but Boswell asserted he had made no such promise, and now having public opinion on his side, warned Leakey to withdraw the claim.
+Leakey was not only forced to retract the accusation in his final field report in June 1935 but also to recant his support of Reck.
+Leakey was finished at Cambridge: even his mentors turned on him.